plone/training/voltoaddons/index.md

 ---
+html_meta:
-About: Learn how to develop Volto add-ons and other useful Volto patterns
+  description: Learn how to develop Volto add-ons and other useful Volto patterns
-Level: Advanced levels
 ---

 (voltoaddons-label)=

 # Volto Add-ons Development

+About
+: Learn how to develop Volto add-ons and other useful Volto patterns

+Level
+: Advanced level

 This is the documentation for the "Volto Add-ons Development" training, which is intended as a full day training for people who already know the basics of